griwes/reaveros/README.md

 * `REAVEROS_CACHE_PROGRAM` - specify the binary for the caching application (defaults to `ccache`);
 * `REAVEROS_ARCHITECTURES` - select the target CPU architectures to be enabled; currently only `amd64` is supported;
 * `REAVEROS_LOADERS` - select the bootloaders to be enabled; currently only `uefi` is supported.
+* `REAVEROS_ENABLE_UNIT_TESTS` - controls whether the build configuration includes unit tests for all components.

 ### Build targets